-OAG’s will develop yearly plans that align to the Board Strategic Plan and report through the Program Manager to Board regarding progress on a quarterly basis.
+OAG’s will develop yearly plans that align to the Board Strategic Plan and report through the Director Operations to the Community Leadership Group regarding progress on a quarterly basis.

-Are typically groups of actors that are focused on specific projects that may be pre-existing or developed by OAG’s to progress particular tasks, problem solve or address issues impacting on identified cohorts or places.
-These teams are likely to be smaller in size, have less diverse membership, and be more time limited than OAG’s.
+Are typically groups of actors that are focused on specific projects or local responses, that may be pre-existing or developed by OAG’s, to progress particular tasks, problem solve or address issues impacting on identified cohorts or places.
+Such teams are likely to be smaller in size, have less diverse membership, and be more time limited than OAG’s.

-Where existing projects or activities are working toward the desired outcome area of ECCQ they can be identified as project teams and thus receive the support of OAG’s, lever off other teams and access ECCQ data resources as required.
-ECCQ does not wish to ‘takeover’ or control existing projects (unless an agreement to do so is gained) and does not seek to create competing projects but aims to facilitate mutually reinforcing activity via the QAG structure.
+Where existing partnerships or projects are working toward the desired outcome area of ECCQ they can be identified as project teams and thus receive the support of OAG’s, lever off other teams and access ECCQ data resources as required.
+ECCQ does not wish to ‘takeover’ community led partnerships or control existing projects (unless an agreement to do so is gained) and does not seek to create competing projects but aims to facilitate mutually reinforcing activity via the OAG structure.